All motor vehicle operators must be properly licensed to drive on Maryland public roadways. Motorcyclists are no exception.

 A Class M Motorcycle License is a stand-alone license that must be acquired separately from the standard Class C noncommercial driver's license.
 It is not enough to drive a motorcycle with only a standard driver's license, and operating a motorcycle without a Class M license may result in consequences including a fine, suspension of your driver's license, points added to your driving record, and your motorcycle being towed.

-But it is not hard to get a Maryland motorcycle license.
+But it is not hard to get a Maryland motorcycle license (although COVID-19 is making it more of a challenge).
 There are several different ways to obtain a motorcycle license in Maryland, and licensing requirements can vary based on different conditions such as age, prior licensing, and experience.Maryland Licensing Requirements

 If you already have a valid Maryland driver's license, the simplest way to obtain a motorcycle license is to complete a Motorcycle Safety Program course.
 All licensed drivers who pass an MVA-approved motorcycle safety course can present their certificate of completion to receive a Class M endorsement on their license.

 Although a Maryland Motorcycle Safety Program course is highly recommended for all motorcyclists, it is not a requirement for motorcycle license applicants over the age of 18.
 Maryland licensed drivers over the age of 18 may obtain a Class M endorsement if they can read road signs and pass the vision, knowledge, and driving skill tests.
 All Maryland drivers must have a minimum of 20/40 corrected vision in each eye, field vision of at least 140 degrees, and binocular vision.